shiftsc/shiftsc.github.io/_pages/family.md

   </div>

 ## But we also get down to business 💻
 Meet the e-board below!
-Each of us are passionate about human-centered and socially responsible technology for a slightly different reason and come from a different academic background, but we all come together under the umbrella of Shift SC to put on initiatives and build community.
+Each of us are passionate about human-centered and socially responsible technology for a slightly different reason, but we all come together under the umbrella of Shift SC to put on initiatives and build community in the area that matters to us most.
 <br />

 ![Pie Chart](/images/members/pie.jpeg)